Ancestor regression in structural vector autoregressive models: Introduction

 \begin{theorem} Let $k \in \text{AN}^\tau\left(j\right)$.
 Then,

 where $\boldsymbol{\gamma}^{\tau \rightarrow j,k}$ is the least squares parameter for regressing $x_{t,k}$ versus $\mathbf{x}_{t,\text{MA}^{\tau \rightarrow j}}$.
 This implies

 In particular,

-\end{theorem} The implied conditional independence in Theorem \ref{theo:adv} means that there are no directed paths from $x_{t,k}$ to $x_{t + \tau, j}$ that do not go through some other $x_{t,l}$, or that all these paths cancel each other out.
-It is trivially always fulfilled for instantaneous effects, i.e., for these, the result is very similar to Theorem 3 of \cite{schultheiss2023ancestor} and the same corresponding examples apply, i.e., Gaussian error terms and identical contribution between predictor and noise, see there for details.
-Accordingly, if all paths from a lagged ancestor start with an undetectable immediate effect, this lagged effect cannot be detected either.
+\end{theorem} We provide some intuition for the necessary conditional independence.
+It is always fulfilled for instantaneous effects as the restricted Markov boundary blocks all mediating or confounding paths.
+Hence, the sufficient condition boils down to the first equality only which is in correspondence to Theorem 3 of \cite{schultheiss2023ancestor} and the same corresponding examples apply, i.e., Gaussian error terms and identical contribution between predictor and noise, see there for details.